-Conspiracy theories from the Elders of Zion to Epstein's youngsters -- Sott.net
+Conspiracy Theories From The Elders of Zion to Epstein's Youngsters -- Sott.net

 In truth, the question is itself misleading.
 No one is really afraid of 'conspiracy theories' per se.
 You will not be arrested or lose your job for being a 'climate change denier.'

-Comment: We wouldn't be so sure of that.
-See: Australian court rules marine scientist's sacking by James Cook University over climate change research critique is 'unlawful'
+Comment: In general, no. Not yet anyway.
+That may change though: Australian court rules marine scientist's sacking by James Cook University over climate change research critique is 'unlawful'

 I suspect that one is allowed to deviate from the official narrative and speculate on hidden plots on any given topic except probably the Jewish related ones.